eosrio/hyperion-docs/docs/install/manual_installation.md

 ## Hyperion

-If everything runs smoothly, it's time to install Hyperion! :fontawesome-solid-glass-cheers:
+If everything runs smoothly, it's time to install Hyperion! :fontawesome-solid-champagne-glasses:

 To do that, simply run the following commands: